 I felt like riding a tank.
 I couldn’t feel bumps, cracks, etc., so the ride felt really comfy.
 The only thing I didn’t like was the saddle.

-My friends with older (aluminum) bikes have to work noticeably harder in some sections of rolling terrain).
+My friends with older (aluminum) bikes have to work noticeably harder in some sections of rolling terrain.

 Probably the only thing that changed is that I started to enjoy cycling even more.
 The YOELEO SAT PRO 50mm wheels are great for steady efforts and for flats.
 They are excellent at maintaining speed and pretty stable in crosswinds (compared to other Chinese wheels I used).
+They are not too stiff, on the other hand, they are pretty comfortable compared to carbon-spoked wheels.

 Thanks to the narrower handlebar (380mm), I am also more aero and feel more comfortable than with the previous 420mm handlebar.

-I feel confident at high speeds (around 70km/h [43.5mph]) because I trust the material) and the bike doesn’t shake or vibrate.
+I feel confident at high speeds (around 70km/h [43.5mph]) because I trust the material, and the bike doesn’t shake or vibrate.
 It’s perfectly stable.

 Summary